Large crowd of visitors at Pennypack Park sparks Philadelphia police response

 "We're just trying to comply with the law at the end of the day.
 We didn't want to get in trouble," said Hernandez.

-"There is bacteria, harmful bacterial and pollutants in the stream.
+"There is bacteria, harmful bacteria and pollutants in the stream.
 Every time it rains, stormwater trickles down into the creek," said Bill Kenny with the Upper Holmesburg Civic Association.

 "They come here to drop their trash, they are very rude, it's just a lot going on," added resident Crystal.